-Thunderstorms were still in the area so again our mid-day departure from Quebec was delayed to allow nature to run its course.
+We had a wonderful visit to the old city of Quebec and now it was time for the taxi to take us to the airport and plan for our flight to Fredericton.
+Thunderstorms were still in the Quebec area so our departure from was delayed until mid-day to allow nature to run its course.
 The Arrow had a real good washing then the sun came out for the drying cycle.

-Fredericton had received their share of the weather activity but by the time we arrived all had passed by and the skies were wide open.
+Fredericton had received their fair share of the weather activity, however by the time we arrived all had passed by and the skies were wide open.